M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq69"></a>
 **(69) Can you add auto scroll up on new message?**

 The message list is automatically scrolled up when navigating from a new message notification or after a manual refresh.
 Always automatically scrolling up on arrival of new messages would interfere with your own scrolling, but if you like you can enable this in the settings.
-Always automatically scrolling up on arrival of new messages would interfere with your own scrolling, but if you like you can enable this in the settings.

 <br />